-It's summer and you know what that means: it's time to break out the grill and cook food over red-hot coals.
+It's that time of year where you need to break out the grill and cook food over red-hot coals, whether it's the beginning, middle, or end of summer.
 Even if you're not a grill master extraordinaire, you can use these hacks to fool your friends and family into thinking that you're a barbecuing badass.

 Don't get caught with underdone chicken or beef because you ran out of propane.
 All you need is some hot water to give you an idea of how much gas is left in the tank.
 It's not a perfect measurement, but it works in a pinch.